taoensso/telemere/wiki/1-Getting-started.md

 ```

 - Filtering is always O(1), except for rate limits which are O(n_windows).
-- Sample rates are *multiplicative*: if a signal is created with *20%* sampling and a handler handles *50%* of given signals, then *10%* of possible signals will be handled.
+- Signal and handler sampling is *multiplicative*: if a signal is created with *20%* sampling and a handler handles *50%* of received signals, then *10%* of possible signals will be handled.
 This multiplicative rate is helpfully reflected in each signal's final `:sample-rate` value.
 - See [`help:signal-flow`](https://cljdoc.org/d/com.taoensso/telemere/CURRENT/api/taoensso.telemere#help:signal-flow) for internal docs on signal flow.
 - See section [2-Architecture](./2-Architecture) for a flowchart / visual aid.

-Runtime signal  filters can be configured with:
+Runtime signal filters can be set with:

 | Global                                                                                                          | Dynamic                                                                                                         | Filters by                                                |
 | :-------------------------------------------------------------------------------------------------------------- | :-------------------------------------------------------------------------------------------------------------- | :-------------------------------------------------------- |